Cross Cultural Poetics has podcasts featuring modern poets from different countries around the world.

 You can listen to the 1st podcast here.

 This article was posted on Wednesday, September 16th, 2009 at 1:16 pm and is filed under Arabic, China, Chinese, Countries & Cultures, Egypt, English, Languages, Mama Lisa, Modern Poetry.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply